Selective, Disease Context-Dependent Inhibition of NMDA Receptors

 NMDA Inhibitor Therapy

 NMDA receptors are activated by the neurotransmitter glutamate, the predominant excitatory transmitter in brain.
-Several neurological and psychiatric disorders, including pain, epilepsies, brain damage resulting from brain injury such as subarachnoid hemorrhage (SAH), major depression and suicide, are associated with over-activity of these receptors.
+Several neurological and psychiatric disorders, including pain, brain damage resulting from brain injury, such as subarachnoid hemorrhage (SAH) and stroke, and major depression and suicide, are associated with over-activity of these receptors.
 Ketamine, an NMDA inhibitor, is frequently used to reduce pain and has more recently shown promise in the treatment of major depression.
 However, side effects have reduced the overall medical impact of agents like ketamine.
 New NMDA inhibitors with fewer side effects promise to benefit broader populations of patients.
 Reduction of side effects could be achieved through enhanced selectivity and disease context-dependent target engagement.

 There are four major subtypes of the NMDA receptor.
 Existing marketed NMDA inhibitors such as ketamine inhibit all four subtypes.
 We propose that targeting an individual NMDA subtype would provide greater precision of intervention, thereby limiting side effect issues.